rweichler/aite/README.md

 ### Warning / Disclaimer

-I don't care about backwards compatibility.
+This is a wip, I don't care about backwards compatibility, blahblahblah

-* Building my projects: Make sure this is updated, or else shit will break.
-* Building your projects: Don't.
-It's not ready yet.

 # Dependencies